Econometric Society

 The Econometric Society is an international society of academic economists interested in applying statistical tools in the practice of econometrics.
-It is an independent organization with no connections to societies of professional mathematicians or statisticians.
+It is an independent organization with no connections to societies of professional mathematicians or statisticians.The Econometric Society sponsors the economics academic journal Econometrica and publishes the journals Theoretical Economics and Quantitative Economics.
+It also produces a monograph series, organizes scientific meetings and interdisciplinary conferences, as well as workshops all over the world.
+It has a professional code of conduct.